anh-tong/anh-tong.github.io/_posts/2021-11-10-malliavin_calculus.md

 <br><br>
 This is quite easy to see if considering the symmetry of $\prod_i (B(t_i^{(2)} - B(t_i^{(1)}))$.
 The permutation version of this will have the same result.

-Next, the following is the orthogonal property
+Next, the following is the orthogonal property.

 <br><br> <strong>Lemma</strong> <i>If $f, g \in \mathcal{E}_n$, elementary process, then </i>